woupiestek/rlox/log.md

 There is a lot is still have to leanr bout rust, and none of the code is actually functional now.
 But let's continue, and make changes wherever needed.

+### heaping

+And yet another kink: what does the heap contain? `Vec<Box<?>>`!
+The type punning approach looks scary, but I see it solves a problem.

+I guess I need a static memory in the end: the 'class path', because of the split I made.
+Was deviating form the clox example a good idea?

+### powers combining

+Rust calls drop, but this is takes as a signal by the garbage collector that an object potentially is garbage.
+Only at that point, the object becomes managed.
+It is too soon to think about such optimisations.

+### remaining memory

+- class path
+- string pool
+- globals
+-

+### heaping strategies

+I put the objects in a vec, because i don't not want a linked list. sweep now means popping handles from one vec into another.
+This has nothing to do with layout of course.

+One idea: instead of marking objects, just register them again. no: we'd have no idea whcih object are ready to go.

+### gray matter

+instead of recursively going through the graph, collect all the marked object in the gray stack, and process their references from there: this prevents stack overflow.

+Like this: the current vec is white, gray is a middle vec, handles move in and out ending up in the third black vec. this becomes the new white vec, as the old one is discarded, destroying some handles, and unmarking others.

 ## 2023-05-15

 ### changing things up